More storms take aim at central US, where many are digging out from tornado damage

 Two people were killed in the Virginia suburbs of Washington, D.C., by falling trees while driving.

-The storms hit after the Trump administration cut staffing of National Weather Service offices, with outside experts worrying about how it would affect warnings in disasters such as tornadoes.
+The storms hit after the Trump administration cut staffing of weather service offices, with outside experts worrying about how it would affect warnings in disasters such as tornadoes.

 A history of tornadoes